 Organizers: Penal Reform International, Women Beyond Walls, and Pathfinders for Peaceful, Just and Inclusive Societies

-Co-sponsors: The Permanent Missions of Colombia and Thailand to the UN, the UN Office on Drugs and Crime (UNODC), the UN Office of the High Commissioner for Human Rights (OHCHR), the Thailand Institute of Justice (TIJ), the UN Latin American Institute for the Prevention of Crime and the Treatment of Offenders (ILANUD), and the Cyrus R. Vance Center for International Justice.
+Co-sponsors: The Permanent Missions of Colombia, Liechtenstein, Romania, and Thailand to the UN, United Nations Development Programme (UNDP), the UN Office on Drugs and Crime (UNODC), the UN Office of the High Commissioner for Human Rights (OHCHR), United Nations Peacebuilding and Peace Support, UN Women, the Thailand Institute of Justice (TIJ), the UN Latin American Institute for the Prevention of Crime and the Treatment of Offenders (ILANUD), and the Cyrus R. Vance Center for International Justice.

 Agenda (TBC)